Mahomet, Rantoul Christmas activities on tap this weekend

 Trolley rides and a “Frozen”-themed bounce house are new.
-The characters Olaf and Anna will be on hand.
+The characters Olaf and Anna from the Disney film will be on hand.

 Pierce said trolley rides were added to provide an alternative for those who want to take horse-drawn carriage rides.
 He said in the past, there have been long lines for people waiting to be on the carriage ride, “so we brought the trolley in to maybe relieve some of that.”
 The rides will be available from 5 to 8 p.m.